hakfrancis/Dacade201/README.md

 3. Stake your NFT into pot created by other users

 **Note**
 - Each pot created has a limit to the number of NFTs it can take in.
+- Pot limit must be greater than 2.
 - Each pot cannot take in more than it's limit.
 - Anyone can stake as many NFTs as possible to increase their chance of winning (just ensure you own the NFTs).
 - Once the pot is filled, a winner is randomly selected (the last staker triggers the pot to select the winner).